17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Pass by the train station

-If you arrive to Colonia del Sacramento by ferry, you will pass by the old train station on your way to the old historical center.
-It honestly is nothing more than an abandoned building, but it is quite eerie and photogenic so make sure to notice it on the way!
+If you arrive in Colonia del Sacramento by ferry, you will pass by the old train station on your way to the old historical center.
+It honestly is nothing more than an abandoned building, but it is quite eerie and photogenic, so make sure to stop while you pass by!

 Head to the beach

 If you are visiting Colonia del Sacramento in the summer, you will want to get away from the heat at some point.
-So the best thing to do is heading to one of the public and free to access beaches along the Rio de la Plata.
+So the best thing to do is to head to one of the public and free-to-access beaches along the Rio de la Plata.
 Don’t expect the clear waters of the Mediterranean, but the setting is nice, and the sand too – so definitely go for it.

 Colonia del Sacramento Uruguay